crate/cratedb-guide/docs/integrate/arrow/import-parquet.md

 ```python
 Base.metadata.create_all(engine)
 ```
-It will create the table in CrateDB **if it does not exist**, if you change the schema after creating the table, it might fail, in this case you will need to rename the table in CrateDB and adapt the model, if the data doesn't matter you can delete the table and re-create it.
+It creates the table in CrateDB if it does not exist.
+If you later change the schema, `create_all()` may fail.
+In that case, rename or drop the existing table, adjust the model, and recreate it.

 For further details on how to use the SQLAlchemy with CrateDB, you can refer to the {ref}`sqlalchemy-cratedb:index`.